apache/cordova-docs/docs/en/edge/guide/appdev/whitelist/index.md

 `ftp`, and `ftps` schemes.

 Wildcards on the iOS platform are more flexible than in the [W3C Widget Access][1] specification.

-The following accesses all subdomains and top-level domains such as `.com` and `.net`:
+For example, the following accesses all subdomains and top-level domains such as `.com` and `.net`:

         <access origin="*.google.*" />

+Unlike the Android platform noted above, navigating to non-whitelisted domains via `href` hyperlink on iOS prevents the page from opening at all.

 ## BlackBerry 10 Whitelisting